KRR-Oxford/DeepOnto/docs/om_resources.md

 There are two evaluation schemes (**local ranking** and **global matching**) and two data split settings (**unsupervised** and **(semi-)supervised**).

 - For local ranking, an OM model is required to rank candidates stored in `src2tgt.rank` and evalute using `Hits@K` and `MRR`.
-  -  **Loading Data**: `src2tgt` here means the *anchors/keys* are the source ontology classes, and the *candidates/values* are generated from the target ontology.
+  -  **Data Loading**: `src2tgt` here means the *anchors/keys* are the source ontology classes, and the *candidates/values* are generated from the target ontology.
 There are three options for loading the anchored candidate mapping:
      -  *Option 1*: Load the whole data folder using [`AnchoredOntoMappings`](data_structures?id=anchoredontomappings) implemented in DeepOnto:
       ```python
       from deeponto.onto.mapping import AnchoredOntoMappings